aliezwz/ZheWang_BiofuelDiscovery/README.md

 In this fold, we have two tools, "SMILES TO Random SMILES.py" can convert SMILES to Random SMILES, "Descriptor.py" can calculate all properties of a molecule based on the SMILES.
 # PairPlot
 We use PairPlot to visualize the relationships between important descriptors for data exploration.
-# Others
-If you want to run Molgan, please check whether your third-party library version is consistent with that in requirement.txt.